Local development with external IDEs

 git push -u origin feature/add-new-dashboard

-In the Holistics web UI, switch to your branch to preview your changes before merging.
+In the Holistics web UI, switch to your branch to preview your changes.

 6. Create a pull request